Chung Hong

-Chung Hong (Korean: 정홍; born 16 May 1993) is a South Korean tennis player.
+Chung Hong (Korean: 정홍; born 16 May 1993) is a South Korean inactive professional tennis player.

 On the junior tour, Chung has a career high ITF junior ranking of 64 achieved in January 2011.

 Chung has a career high ATP singles ranking of 632 achieved on 2 January 2017.
 He also has a career high ATP doubles ranking of 624 achieved on 9 June 2014.
 Chung has won one ITF Futures singles title and two ITF Futures doubles titles.

 Playing for South Korea in Davis Cup, Chung has a win–loss record of 0–1.

 Chung is the older brother of Chung Hyeon, who is also a professional tennis player.